 Make the cheesecake:

 - In a large mixer bowl, beat cream cheese and sugar until light and fluffy.
 Add eggs one at a time while beating.
-Stir in sour cream, vanilla, and Bailey’s or coffee.
-Stir in the melted chocolate.
+Stir in sour cream, vanilla, and Bailey's or coffee.
+Stir in the melted chocolate.16 ounces cream cheese, ½ cup sugar, 2 eggs, 1⅓ cups sour cream, ¾ teaspoon vanilla extract, ¼ cup Bailey's Irish Cream or strong chilled coffee, 6 ounces semi-sweet chocolate

-- Pour mixture over crust.
-Bake for about 1 1/2 hours, until the center is raised and set.
-Let cool to room temperature.
+- Let cool to room temperature.
+Loosen the sides of the pan from the cheesecake by running a small icing spatula or knife around the perimeter.
 Proceed to mousse step or cover cake with aluminum foil and refrigerate until the next day.

 Make the dark chocolate mousse:

 - Place the chocolate in a large bowl set over low simmering water (or in the top of a double boiler).
 Stir chocolate until melted.
-Turn off the heat and let stand to reach room temperature.
+Turn off the heat and let stand to reach room temperature.5¼ ounces bittersweet chocolate

 - Transfer the chocolate to a large bowl.
 Using a spatula, fold the egg whites into the chocolate.
 When the eggs whites are almost completely incorporated, fold in the whipped cream.